Skip to main content

 • For nested subdomains, add multiple rules or use exact domains

-• Verify the rule has been applied (not just saved)
+• Verify the policy has been applied (not just saved)

-Symptoms: Apply Changes triggered but state doesn’t return to IdlePossible causes:
+Symptoms: Apply Changes triggered but state doesn’t return to IdleSolutions:

 • Wait at least 15-20 minutes for infrastructure updates